ClementNerma/NightOS/docs/specs/shell-scripting.md

 ## Output of a command

-Commands can either output data to STDOUT (standard) or STDERR (errors).
+Commands can either output data to STDOUT (standard), STDRET (typed) or STDERR (errors).
 It's possible to get the result of a command as a value:

 ```coffee
 $(echo "Hello!")